 Always at the centre of the conversation, sometimes it just takes the right coffee table to renew your space

-Need to a tie a room together?
+Need to tie a room together?
 Despite their low stature, these short-legged gems are attention-getters, and likely the easiest way to whoily re-focus attention in any given space.
 (Designers like Patricia Urquiola, Giò Ponti and Yabu Pushelberg tend to have that effect on people.)
-If you don’t believe us, read on, and we’re sure that you’ll see what we mean.
+If you don’t believe us, read on about these designer coffee tables, and we’re sure that you’ll see what we mean.

 The work of Italy’s Giò Ponti, this Molteni & C coffee table brings timeless style to lavish salons.
 Rosewood legs with bronze accents coalesce to form a pinwheel-like support for a rounded glass triangular top.
 See where you can find it here.